 - If you’re an experienced rider, please do not go out to each trail and ride half a mile and move on to the next one.
-That won’t count, but then if you really want to drive 2-3 hours for less than an hour of riding, good luck with that!
+That is not in the spirit of the challenge.

 - Also, in case you were wondering, we won’t be giving out stamps retroactively.

 You can only receive completion stamps at the shop at this time.
 Once you receive stamps for all ten trails you will get… ready for it?

 Some tips and other things to know:

 - Though a couple of these trails are really manicured and can be ridden with a CX/Gravel/Drop-bar bike, many of them need a proper MTB to ride them.
 We strongly encourage anyone participating in the challenge to use an actual mountain bike, though if you complete New Light on a road bike, you will still get your stamp for it, and probably many questions.

 - Keeping these trails in rideable condition is crucial.
 DO NOT RIDE THESE TRAILS WHEN THEY ARE CLOSED.
 Good rule of thumb, if it is raining, they are closed.
 If it rained yesterday, they are closed.
 If it rained a few days ago, check TriangleMTB.com before riding.
 Use your brain, if it was a torrential downpour a couple days ago, the trail is probably closed.
 If it was a light sprinkle in the summer heat yesterday morning, the trail will most likely be open.
 Get me?